From Meknès to Fez by Train

 Once there I bought my ticket to Fez.
 There was a train every hour.
 I had checked that in advance on www.oncf-voyages.ma.

-The ticket was just 30 dirham or US$ 2.79 for a 45-minute trip to Fez in First Class seating.
-Compartments of three seats facing three seats with broad armrests and headrests, versus more crowded four-facing-four in Second Class.
+The ticket was just 30 Dirham or US$ 2.79 for a 45-minute trip to Fez in First Class seating.
+That means compartments of three seats facing three seats with cloth upholstery and broad armrests and headrests, versus more crowded four-facing-four on vinyl seats in Second Class.
 Once again the Man in Seat 61 had provided excellent advice regarding train travel.

 Once I had my ticket I needed to hustle down the stairs, through the underground passageway, and up to the east-bound platform.